Women's World Cup Power Rankings Before Opening Games

 The Scot has added some solidity to the team, but it's been a mixed 2019 with four wins and four losses so far.

-Good wins against Mexico, Norway and Argentina gave cause for optimism and an impressive 1-0 victory against England last weekend boosted the spirits further.
+Good wins against Mexico, Norway and Argentina gave cause for optimism, and an impressive 1-0 victory against England last weekend boosted the spirits further.
 However, despite the clean sheet in that game, they looked less than solid at the back during a nervous first half in a 1-0 loss to Wales on Wednesday.

 15. South Korea